zfxu/Fall-detection/README.md

   * detection human

-  * classify whether fall down or not(still on the way)/custom rules
+  * classify whether fall down or not(still on the way) custom rules
 ### Requirements

   * Python and opencv